rowlandhill/tic-tac-row/README.txt

 - Make it look good

 Unsolved problems:
+- New issues: sign up, sign in, sign out: everything worked on local, but now do not work with heroku :(
 - Reset button refreshes page
 - Scores are not displayed or linked to the game
 - Certain functions that are displayed should be hidden